IceLab-X/MiniGP/core/README.md

   - inputWarpedGP.py: A GP model that uses input warping to model the data.
 It is suitable for users who want to model non-stationary data.
   - gplvm.py: A GP model that uses latent variable to model the data.
 It is suitable for non-linear dimension reduction.
 [Original paper](https://papers.nips.cc/paper/2009/file/7c4d21b4b9f8f2b8d1e3e7d2e2e5b7f8-Paper.pdf)

-## Model Comparison and Regression test
-This folder contains the python scripts for the model comparison and regression test.
-As well as the result in both .csv and .png format.
-For more details, please refer to the README.md in the folder.

 ### To understand how to use these callable classes, please refer to the test cases provided at the end of each model.py file.
 ```